Dpdl (Dynamic Packet Definition Language)

 Features

-Dpdl JRE access
+Dpdl JVM/JRE access

 Dpdl Example using external Java libraries